You got Tropical Storm Danny moving up there, and you got other storms moving in.

 Did you know that the pig flu is obviously a racist virus?

-So in addition to everything else about this thing, it's a racist virus, according to a study in Chicago.
+So in addition to everything else about this thing, it's a racist virus.

-I was playing a drinking game with myself in honor of Ted Kennedy and the uh and the uh the funeral caravan there up to the Kennedy Library for every black I saw along the route, I was gonna take a drink.
+I was playing a drinking game with myself in honor of Ted Kennedy and Of the funeral caravan there up to the Kennedy Library for every black I saw along the route, I was going to take a drink.

-And at the end of the whole thing, I watched a replay of it when I got home.
+And at the end of the whole thing, I watched the replay of it when I got home.

 At the end of the time, I was sober.